WCramRTC/GA_Classes_Basic/README.md

 ## Requirements

+1. Create a new project with the name of GA_Class_***YourName***
+    - We use console for this example.
+But the code we write will work on Console, Winforms, WPF forms, etc...
+You are welcome to use another framework as long as you do the requirements.

-1. Comment your name on your main class of your project.
+2. Comment your name on your main class of your project.

 ```csharp
     class Program {